almirbanjanovic/roadtocloud.github.io/blog/_posts/2026-02-09-kaito-on-aks.md

 - Automatic GPU provisioning based on the model you choose
 - Built-in presets optimized for different GPU SKUs
 - Container-based model packaging with an OpenAI‑style inference server
-- Support for multiple inference runtimes like vLLM and transformers
+- Support for multiple inference runtimes and/or endpoints

 For a learning environment or a sandbox, this level of visibility is perfect.
 You see exactly how Kubernetes schedules, provisions, scales, and serves LLM workloads.